The genuine njeeves.exe file is a software component of Norman NJeeves|Norman Virus Control by Norman ASA.

 Description: Njeeves.exe is not essential for the Windows OS and causes relatively few problems.
-Njeeves.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\.
+Njeeves.exe is located in a subfolder of "C:\Program Files".

 The program has no visible window.
 The file is not a Windows core file.
 The application listens for or sends data on open ports to a LAN or the Internet.
-There is no information about the author of the file.
+The njeeves.exe file is a Verisign signed file.
+Njeeves.exe is certified by a trustworthy company.
 Njeeves.exe is able to hide itself.
-Therefore the technical security rating is 67% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 45% dangerous, however you should also read the user reviews.

 Recommended: Identify njeeves.exe related errors